medusa-project/ideals/README.md

 * [SAML](https://github.com/omniauth/omniauth-saml): handles SSO authentication
   for many CARLI member institutions, as well as CARLI itself.
 * [Local identity](https://github.com/omniauth/omniauth-identity):
-  credentials are stored in a `local_identities` database table associated with the `users` table.
+  credentials are stored in a `credentials` database table associated with the `users` table.

 The general idea with OmniAuth is that authentication requests (via e.g. a login button) are sent to `/auth/:provider`.
 From there the provider takes